 The CCAC encourages the highest standards of artistic excellence for America's coins and medals.
 The committee recognizes the importance of the nation's coinage, not only in facilitating the needs of commerce, but also as an artistic medium to recognize the significant achievements of the nation and its people, to honor great national leaders of the past and to illustrate the foundational values of the republic.
-With recognition toward these ends, the CCAC would be pleased to help further artistic excellence by serving as a resource in the development of proposals for circulating coinage, circulating commemoratives and through providing recommendations on commemorative programs and medals.
+With recognition toward these ends, the CCAC serves as a resource in the review and development of proposals for circulating coinage, circulating commemoratives and through providing recommendations on commemorative programs and medals.